totalnoMartina/aromatic-experience/README.md

 ### Wireframes

+Original setup is similar to the end product, navigation is chaged about 3+ times

 ![Wireframe](media/images/aromatic-wireframe.png?raw=true)

 **Color scheme**

 This site uses a [ColorSpace](https://mycolor.space/) palette picker, and this is the final choice
 ![Color Palette](media/images/final_color_palette.png?raw=true)